davidjstevenson/proj-templates/README.md

 #### Details

-The idea here is to provide a script in the `master` branch that enables the creation of new projects setup with all the required boiler plate code
+This provides a script to create new shell projects from the branches of another repo, github.com/davidjstevenson/proj-template-content.git.
+This is done by doing a shallow clone of the specific branch and turning the result local clone into a new repo.

 Current syntax for this (using PowerShell)
-`$ Create-Project -ProjectName TestProject -ProjectLanguage cpp` or
+`$ Create-Project -ProjectPath TestProject -ProjectLanguage cpp` or
-`$ Create-Project -n TestProject -l cpp`
+`$ Create-Project -p TestProject -l cpp`

-Each project boiler plate code is kept in a branch under the `proj` namespace, e.g. `proj/cpp`